Afek-Sakaju/countdown-react/README.md

 ## Configuration Options

-### This circular countdown component offers a variety of configuration options to customize its appearance and functionality, including:
+### The countdown component offers a variety of configuration options to customize its appearance and functionality, including:

-- **size**: The countdown can be displayed in 3 sizes: large, medium, small.
+- **size**: You have the option to showcase the countdown face in 3 sizes: large, medium, small.
-- **totalSeconds**: The duration of the countdown in total seconds.
+- **totalSeconds**: The countdown duration is specified in total seconds.
-- **onDone**: Its optional to pass a function the will be executed when the countdown finishes.
+- **onDone**: You have the flexibility to optionally provide a function that will be executed when the countdown finishes.
-- **shouldStop**: Its optional to allow the countdown to be more responsive by passing here state that can change as you need to, otherwise it can be used as static countdown.
+- **shouldStop**: Allows for a more responsive countdown by accepting a changing state, while also supporting static countdown usage.

 </br>

 ## Usage

-**Example of using the countdown in react app file, customized with the mentioned props**:

 ```js
 import React from "react";